wp-plugins/si-contact-form/readme.txt

 == Changelog ==

+- Jan 5 2013 added new setting "Enable honeypot spambot trap".
+Enables empty field and time based honyepot traps for spam bots.
+For best results, do not enable unless you have a spam bot problem.
 - Jan 03 2013 Many security improvements and code cleanup.
 - Autoresponder email is renamed to Confirmation email.
 - Border title can now be disabled by deleting the "Border title" setting.